 Copyright clearance should be indicated by the contributor and is always the responsibility of the contributor.
-Unless a specific agreement has been made, accepted articles become the copyright of the journal.
+The author retains copyright of their contribution and grants Intellect an exclusive license to publish, Intellect retains copyright of the PDF version of the article.
 The contributor publishing agreement should be completed and sent to the editors to accompany every submission.